There has been a new push in the parenting world about how parents should stop yelling at their kids.

 Did she yell less?
 Yes, and that’s amazing.
 But did she stop completely?
 Nope.
 She wrote very candidly about how she had a rough day and lost it on her kids.
 I admire that about her, I admire that she was honest with her setbacks.
 Because we all have them.

-I also went for the better part of a year without yelling, then life got messy and hard and I started yelling again.
+I also went for the better part of a year without yelling, then life got messy and hard and I found myself getting angry and yelling again.
+But, because I knew how to control my anger, it didn’t last long.

 When life is good and a parent feels fulfilled and supported, they can go a long time without yelling.